nikunjmshah/Person-Tracking-and-Re-ID/README.md

 # Person-Tracking-and-Re-ID
 Person Tracking and Person Re-identification for Surveillance in Multi-Camera Systems

-Pre-requiste - Clone this repository at a suitable location
+Pre-requisite - Clone this repository at a suitable location

 ## Steps for running the Tracking program:
 1.